-Retrospect is an independent self-managed wedding and party band that has continually raised the bar for event entertainment in the Washington DC area.
-At every wedding and party, we use our three amazing vocalists (two female and one male) and the same six versatile musicians backing them up, never a pick-up band.
+Retrospect is an independent self-managed party and event band that has continually raised the bar for event entertainment in the Washington DC area.
+At every event and party, we use our three amazing vocalists (two female and one male) and the same six versatile musicians backing them up, never a pick-up band.
 Our singers and musicians always perform LIVE, never using pre-recorded backgrounds or digital substitutes for real musicians, as so many other bands do these days.

 Retrospect is the most talked-about band in the Washington DC event industry because of our relentless consumer advocacy.
-Through our experience in the wedding industry, we are privy to many of the secret secret tricks and traps that await unwary brides and other consumers of entertainment, and our website is the only reliable source of such information specific to the Washington DC area.
-And the insights found in our basic entertainment shopping tips for brides are read and used well beyond the DC area.
+Through our experience in the industry, we are privy to many of the secret secret tricks and traps that await unwary consumers of entertainment, and our website is the only reliable source of such information specific to the Washington DC area.
+And the insights found in our basic entertainment shopping tips are read and used well beyond the DC area.

 When we perform, music is selected by you, the client, from our huge song list, with enormous depth and variety not found elsewhere – music ranging from Motown, ‘80s and ‘90s through current dance and party music.
 Everything is played in its original style, but with our signature tweaks.
 See our songlist page for the full listing of over 400 songs, and link directly to more than 100 short mp3s of the band performing those songs.

 All booking is done directly through our band leader, Larry Elliott.
 Email Larry@RetrospectBand.com Or call 301-438-2400.